njoqi/njoqi-vite/README.md

 ### Improvements

+- [x] Fluid typography
+- [ ] Add small illustrations for the 3 main pages
-- Cleanup and separate the layouts into components
+- [ ] Cleanup and separate the layouts into components
-- Test importing content through Markdown files or a headless CMS
+- [ ] Test importing content through Markdown files or a headless CMS
-- Hash the css bundle according to its contents
+- [] Hash the css bundle according to its contents
-- Fluid typography